-In an ongoing raptor study, our Wyoming operations are working with and supporting the U.S. Fish and Wildlife Service to study the nesting and migration patterns of the Burrowing Owl, a regional species that thrives on and around our Wyoming operations.
-In 2019, there were 25 owls captured on our Wyoming operations, with transmitters deployed on the 12 adults.
-These transmitters will enable government officials to better understand migration routes and wintering areas, which in turn may provide valuable insights into the reasons for the decline of the species, and on ways to improve management efforts.
+In an ongoing raptor study, our Wyoming operations are working with and supporting the U.S. Fish and Wildlife Service (USFWS) to study the nesting and migration patterns of the Burrowing Owl, a regional species that thrives on and around our Wyoming operations.
+In recent years, 25 owls have been captured on our Wyoming operations, with transmitters deployed on the 12 adults.
+These transmitters are helping government officials to better understand migration routes and wintering areas, which in turn may provide valuable insights into the reasons for the decline of the species, and on ways to improve management efforts.